kiplangatkorir/Simple-Chatbot-Implementation-Using-Hugging-Face/README.md

 ## Deployment

 To deploy the application, you can use platforms like Heroku or AWS.
 Make sure to install Gunicorn and create a `Procfile`:

+web: gunicorn run

+Then, follow the deployment instructions for your chosen platform.

+## Contributing

+Feel free to contribute to this project by opening issues or submitting pull requests.

+## License

+This project is licensed under the MIT License.